ecoco/ecocode_minify/README.md

 In addition this module will give you the opportunity to scan your javascript files for errors and possible compiling errors.
 Its recommend to at least scan all of your js files once with this tool.

-## Tested with
+## Tested with:
-Magento Community Edition 1.7.0.2
+* Magento Community Edition 1.7.0.2

 ## Requirements